alabeduarte/alabeduarte.github.io/blog/content/blog/test-driven-algorithms/sorting/index.md

 algorithm is being applied under the hood can be key to measure the impacts of the change on the working Software.

-In this article I'd like to explore a couple of implementations of sorting algorithms but I'd like to do so driven by unit tests.
+In this article, I'd like to explore a couple of implementations of sorting algorithms but I'd like to do so driven by unit tests.
 I haven't seen much content online that explore this approach so I hope this sparks your interest.